Frequently Asked Questions about the Library and Archives

 Where can I return library items?

 Library items can be returned at the library circulation desk during open hours or in the book drop outside the library main doors during closed hours.
+Fragile items, such as LPs and Creative Tool and Object items, must be returned to the desk and not placed in the drop box.
+Participants may leave items at the Front Desk of the Professional Development Centre.
 We request that items not be left in studios, guest rooms or with staff or other users.
 Borrowers will be billed for all missing or incomplete items.

 Why can't I renew this book that is checked out to me?